URSec/CheckedC-Tutorial-PLDI22/3c/tiny-bignum-c/DEMO.md

 ## Install

-You will need to [install 3C](https://github.com/correctcomputation/checkedc-clang/blob/main/clang/docs/checkedc/3C/INSTALL.md) and Checked C's `clang` compiler before beginning.
+You will need to [install 3C](https://github.com/secure-sw-dev/checkedc-clang/blob/main/clang/docs/checkedc/3C/INSTALL.md) and Checked C's `clang` compiler before beginning.
 Since 3C's repository also includes the `clang` compiler, you can build both when installing 3C.
 Follow the instructions linked above and also build TARGET `clang` (along with target `3c`).

 Make sure to clone the `checkedc` project into the `checkedc-wrapper` directory as in the instructions.
 There are important header files that 3C needs.
 Note the location of the `build/bin` directory, which might change if you use an IDE.
 Add the build directory to your `PATH` so that both `3c` and `clang` are available.

-The demo uses the version of 3C and Checked C's `clang` current as of August 26, 2021 ([this commit](https://github.com/correctcomputation/checkedc-clang/commit/d7b9b2de54257682c03db5c4023443ab0f5f08cb) for 3C and clang, and [this commit](https://github.com/microsoft/checkedc/commit/5b51b0fc788fd94ffd1c9de71b1643def4724e6f) for the Checked C headers, needed when building them both).
+The demo uses the version of 3C and Checked C's `clang` current as of January 28, 2022 ([this commit](https://github.com/secure-sw-dev/checkedc-llvm-project/commit/107dee359fa7b332fef3d8f2d538c2ee9a8a3281) for 3C and clang, and [this commit](https://github.com/secure-sw-dev/checkedc/commit/19247d67f8c249eb1105c3ef05b49340e91458e8) for the Checked C headers, needed when building them both).

 ## Getting the Repo Ready for the Demo

 We start from a fork of the [tiny-bignum-c project](https://github.com/kokke/tiny-bignum-c).
 This is a small library with multiple test programs.
-The rest of this README describes the changes we made.
-It references commit hashes for the online version of the demo; you can ignore these; we are starting at <a href="https://github.com/correctcomputation/checkedc-tiny-bignum-c/commit/e1e7d95d1373b119ca0351a4526c76de8159388f" data-commit-subject="setup">this commit</a>.
+The rest of this README describes the changes we made starting at <a href="https://github.com/secure-sw-dev/checkedc-tiny-bignum-c/commit/1d7a1f9b8e77316187a6b3eae8e68d60a6f9a4d4" data-commit-start="true">this commit</a> (the root of the fork).
+If you want to go through the tutorial yourself, we recommend cloning this repo and then going to <a href="https://github.com/secure-sw-dev/checkedc-tiny-bignum-c/commit/e1e7d95d1373b119ca0351a4526c76de8159388f" data-commit-subject="setup">this commit</a>.
 It's the same as the one above, but we have added a script `convert_all.sh` to the root directory and improved the makefile and `.gitignore` file.
+Save this README, though, as it was added to the repo after the work it describes.

 ## Initial Conversion